AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 # Overview
 The Live Edit mode allows you to edit any part of your Gantt chart without touching the code.
 All you need to do is to use the mouse to change the duration, position or connections.

-In this article we will consider the "editing mode" of AnyGantt.
+In this article we will look at the "editing mode" of AnyGantt.

 # Defaults